T2 System Development Environment

 In the past few weeks, we've been hard at work to improve user convenience when setting a fully encrypted T2 installation.

-As of today, we are proud to anounce that we integrated support for booting LUKS+LVM!
-We even added support for encrypted swap/suspend-to-disk to complete the security chain so that you can shutdown you pc without closing everything you were working on and worry about someone running out with your drive and dumping the content of your swap partition in case your computer is stored in a public space.
+As of today, we are proud to announce that we integrated support for booting LUKS+LVM!
+We even added support for encrypted swap/suspend-to-disk to complete the security chain so that you can shutdown you PC without closing everything you were working on and worry about someone running out with your drive and dumping the content of your swap partition in case your computer is stored in a public space.

-Everything is integrated in Stone which you will be able to experiment by yourself when we release 23.2 iso images.
+Everything is integrated in Stone which you will be able to experiment by yourself when we release 23.2 ISO images.

 Rebooting from the installed to the new system is now faster than ever, courtesy of the kexec mechanism that was added in r60600 (r59937, 60059, 60458, 60468, and more that fixed cross-compiling!).
 Meaning you can now deploy T2 on your server without having time to make coffee before it reboots!